 4 – Marvel at the Radcliffe Camera

-Ok, this is an historic building but it has to be on my list!
+Ok, this is a famous historic building in Oxford, not a hidden gem, but it has to be on my list!
 I think the Radcliffe Camera is the most iconic building in Oxford and it’s not hard to see why as it’s really beautiful!
 It’s part of the University and was built in 1737–49 to house the Radcliffe Science Library.
 It’s not possible to go inside but the outside makes up for it I think!

 5 – Explore the Historic Covered Markets

 Oxford is all about the big beautiful buildings so I was surprised to come across the historic covered market full of indie shops and small alleys.
 It’s another nice break from the busy main streets and tourist attractions of Oxford.

 6 – Drink on the Rooftop of The Varsity Club